ryanmillergm/quantified_self/README.md

 Accept: application/json
 ```
 Both name and calories are required fields.
-Pass in the following parameters:
+Pass in the following parameters in the body of the request:
 ```
 {
     "food": {
-        "name": "Name of food here", "calories": "Calories here" }
+        "name": "Name of food here",
+        "calories": "Calories here"
+      }
 }
 ```